AHRQ's mission is to improve the quality, safety, efficiency, and effectiveness of health care by:

 - Improving preventive services recommendations and reminders

-To improve the quality of preventive services recommendations and reminders, in 2009 AHRQ commissioned a gap analysis to compare its recommendations in the electronic Preventive Services Selector (ePSS) tool, to the preventive health reminders currently in use in the IHS's Resource and Patient Management System (RPMS).
-The analysis found that the majority of the recommendations in the ePSS tool are not currently contained in the RPMS, and the ones that are have slightly different logic definitions.
+To improve the quality of preventive services recommendations and reminders, in 2009 AHRQ commissioned a gap analysis to compare its recommendations in the Prevention TaskForce tool (formerly known as the electronic Preventive Services Selector (ePSS)), to the preventive health reminders currently in use in the IHS's Resource and Patient Management System (RPMS).
+The analysis found that the majority of the recommendations in the Prevention TaskForce tool are not currently contained in the RPMS, and the ones that are have slightly different logic definitions.
 However, the RPMS does contain sufficient data elements so that the AHRQ recommendations can easily be built into the Best Practice and Health Maintenance sections of the existing RPMS Health Summary.
 (AHRQ Contract No. 4290-2009-00014C).

 Quality of Care